IRL2/nanover-docs/source/concepts/applications.rst

 Radial orient
 ~~~~~~~~~~~~~

-The radial orient feature is an command optionally implemented on the
+The radial orient feature is a command optionally implemented on the
 :ref:`command service <command-service>`.
 This command suggests how clients
-should position their avatars relative to server space such that all clients
+should position their client space (and hence avatars) relative to server
-are positioned in a circle around the origin.
-These suggestions are in
+space such that all clients are positioned in a circle around the origin.
-the form of a :ref:`user origin <user-origin-description>` for each avatar.
+These suggestions are in the form of a
+:ref:`user origin <user-origin-description>` for each avatar.

 The command is named ``multiuser/radially-orient-origins``.
 It takes a
-``radius`` argument that is the distance, in meters, between the generated
+``radius`` argument that is the radius, in meters, of the circle along
-centers and the center of the server space.
+which each user will be placed.
 The default radius is 1 meter.
 The command does not return anything.
 This leads to the following signature:

 .. code::